Mount's Bay

-Mount's Bay (Baya an Garrek) is a large, sweeping bay on the English Channel coast of Cornwall, United Kingdom, stretching from the Lizard Point to Gwennap Head.
+Mount's Bay (Baya an Garrek) is a bay on the English Channel coast of Cornwall, England, stretching from the Lizard Point to Gwennap Head.
 In the north of the bay, near Marazion, is St Michael's Mount; the origin of name of the bay.
-In summer, it is a large, benign, scenic, natural harbour.
+In summer, it is a generally benign natural harbour.
 However, in winter, onshore gales present maritime risks, particularly for sailing ships.
 There are more than 150 known wrecks from the nineteenth century in the area.
 The eastern side of the bay centred around Marazion and St Michael's Mount was designated as a Marine Conservation Zone in January 2016.